datumorphism/datumorphism.github.io/content/cards/machine-learning/measurement/information-gain.md

 ---
 title: "Information Gain"
-excerpt: "The information is a measurement of the entropy of the dataset."
+description: "The information is a measurement of the entropy of the dataset."
 date: 2020-01-16
 category:
 - 'Machine Learning'
 - 'Measurement'
-tag:
+tags:
 - 'Data'
 references:
   - name: "Shalev-Shwartz, S., & Ben-David, S. (2013).
 Understanding machine learning: From theory to algorithms.
 Understanding Machine Learning: From Theory to Algorithms."